kouphax/yobriefca.se/source/data/articles/2014-01-05-boy-scout-your-deployment-pipeline.html.markdown

 The goal of continuous delivery isn’t actually about automating everything (it just so happens that in many cases automation has significant benefits).
 Continuous delivery is about reducing the time to deliver a single change to production so to establish a tighter feedback loop between your company or product and your users.

 However a lot of the time taken to deploy a release may well be out of your control, usually for the reasons quoted above.
 The thing is though, things change.
 It takes time but things always change.
 To quote Dr. Ian Malcolm - "[Life finds a way](http://www.youtube.com/watch?v=SkWeMvrNiOM)".
-For example - your QA department might well suddenly discover the joys of automating a lot of their manual regression tests, your service management contract may expire and some new executive might suggest you try this new fangled "agile cloud as a serivce stuff" on the back of promises like 10x productivity<a name="_1"></a>[<sup>1</sup>](#1).
+For example - your QA department might well suddenly discover the joys of automating a lot of their manual regression tests, your service management contract may expire and some new executive might suggest you try this new fangled "agile cloud as a service stuff" on the back of promises like 10x productivity<a name="_1"></a>[<sup>1</sup>](#1).
 There are lots of reasons, and most of them a blessing in disguise even if they are a bit ill-informed.  __Being ready allows you to capitalise on this organistational change__ and make it last.

 ## Visualise your Pipeline